Gregory Helms: Early appearances (2001–2002)

 Helms made his WWF debut on the July 5, 2001 episode of SmackDown!, using the name "Hollywood" Gregory Helms.
 He was part of the Invasion storyline as a member of The Alliance losing his Cruiserweight Championship in a one-on-one match to another Alliance member, Billy Kidman.

-Helms began wrestling as "The Hurricane" on August 27, and also began wearing a superhero costume.
-That night, he won the WWF European Championship from Matt Hardy with help from Ivory, but lost it to Bradshaw on October 22, 2001.
-In September 2001, Hurricane formed a tag team with Lance Storm who was now managed by Ivory and Hurricane later picked up a sidekick, in Molly Holly who began to call herself "Mighty Molly", and the two came to the arena in a custom "Hurri-Cycle" (with Molly in the sidecar).
-The team of Hurricane and Storm began feuds with teams like The Hardy Boyz and Big Show and Spike Dudley.
-Hurricane and Storm got a shot at the WCW Tag Team Championship against The Hardy Boyz at No Mercy in a losing effort.
+Helms began wrestling as "The Hurricane" on the August 27 episode of Raw is War, and also began wearing a superhero costume.
+That night, he won the WWF European Championship from Matt Hardy with help from Ivory, but lost it to Bradshaw on the October 22 episode of Raw.
+In September, The Hurricane formed a tag team with Lance Storm who was now managed by Ivory and Hurricane later picked up a sidekick, in Molly Holly who began to call herself "Mighty Molly", and the two came to the arena in a custom "Hurri-Cycle" (with Molly in the sidecar).
+The team of The Hurricane and Storm began feuds with teams like The Hardy Boyz and Big Show and Spike Dudley.
+The Hurricane and Storm got a shot at the WCW Tag Team Championship against The Hardy Boyz at No Mercy on October 21 in a losing effort.

-During 2002, The Hurricane won the WWF Hardcore Championship at WrestleMania X8, but Molly betrayed him, hitting him in the back of the head with a frying pan, and defeating him for the championship.
-Hurricane was later drafted to the SmackDown! brand following the brand extension, and he won the WWE Cruiserweight Championship from Tajiri and Billy Kidman in a triple threat match.
-He lost it to Jamie Noble at King of the Ring.
-Later in 2002, he was traded to the Raw brand, won the WWE Tag Team Championship with Kane, and held them for around a month in an alliance known as Hurri-Kane.
+The Hurricane won the WWF Hardcore Championship at WrestleMania X8 on March 17, 2002, but Molly betrayed him, hitting him in the back of the head with a frying pan, and defeating him for the championship.
+The Hurricane was later drafted to the SmackDown! brand following the brand extension, and he won the WWE Cruiserweight Championship from Tajiri and Billy Kidman in a triple threat match on the May 16 episode of SmackDown!.
+He lost it to Jamie Noble at King of the Ring on June 23.
+The Hurricane was traded to the Raw brand, won the WWE Tag Team Championship with Kane as they defeated The Un-Americans (Christian and Lance Storm) on the September 23 episode of Raw, and held them for around a month before losing the titles to Chris Jericho and Christian on the October 14 episode of Raw.